February 24 – 25

 February 25-26 “Executive Roundtable”

 Also available for this year’s conference is an executive roundtable for state agency leaders.
 The executive roundtable provides a unique opportunity for agency executives (commissioner, director, etc.) to engage with COSCDA and state colleagues administrating HUD programs.
 Following the closing sessions of the conference on Tuesday afternoon, roundtable attendees will reconvene on Wednesday to hear updates from federal agency officials as well as congressional committee staff.
 Agency leaders will also participate in a meaningful discussion on common administrative challenges with a focus on successful strategies to improve management outcomes.
 The executive roundtable will begin at lunch during the Program Managers Training Conference on Tuesday, February 25 and concludes following Capitol Hill meetings on Wednesday afternoon, February 26.
 An agenda will be available soon.

-A draft conference agenda is available here.
+Final conference agenda is available here.

 Click here to register!

 The room block at The Dupont Hotel is now full.
 Rooms are still available here at the non-conference rate of $385/night.
 COSCDA has reserved additional rooms at The Fairfax Hotel at Embassy Row.
 Rooms are available at $184/night (the same rate offered at Dupont Circle Hotel for conference attendees), and the hotel is located two blocks from the conference hotel.
 Room reservations are limited.
 Please make your reservations by calling The Fairfax Hotel at (202) 293-2100.
 The block deadline is January 31.